Warths/IOTutils/README.md

       Access point and stations can be activated/deactivated in one line.

  - #### WebServer
-      The HTTP Webserver makes it easy to create receive requests over IP.
+      The HTTP Webserver makes it easy to receive requests over IP.
       The HTTP requests can be handled by multiple workers, that can be threaded.
       Concurrent code can then be ran, while serving multiple clients.
       Multiple workers also allows hang-free browsing, as it's compatible with speculative sockets opening.